ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. Create thumbnail tif files for channel 1
     1. Repeat process for the other 2 channels when ready
     1. View a couple thumbnails to determine how much rotation/flips to perform
+1. Run: `python create_histogram.py --animal DKXX --channel 1`
+    1. This will read the directory of the thumbnail resolution files for channel 1
+    1. Create histogram for each files for channel 1
+    1. Repeat process for the other 2 channels when ready
 1. Run: `python create_masks.py --animal DKXX`
     1. This will read the thumbnail directory and create masks in the DKXX/preps/thumbnail_masked dir
     1. No need to use channel 2 or 3.
 It works solely on channel 1